-Chemicals found in 1,000 processed foods may harm immune system, according to new study
+Chemicals found in 1,000 processed foods may harm the immune system, according to new study

 TBHQ: Used by manufacturers to prolong a product’s shelf life and SHORTEN your life